GoteoFoundation/goteo/db/upgrade/README.md

 ./bin/console migrate all
 ```

-Referer to the *Console/SQL migration* section for further documentation.
+Referer to the *UPGRADE* section in docs for further documentation.